Evidence · Live

 Health systems, financing & policy

-Primary care strengthening, health workforce, quality of care and IPC, health financing and CBHI sustainability, governance, and the policy work that connects all of it to Rwanda's HSSP V agenda.
+Primary care strengthening, health workforce, quality of care and IPC, health financing and community-based health insurance, governance, and the policy work that connects all of it — anchored to national strategic plans across the countries we work in.

 F · Digital Health